+“The Shape of Things” will get you talking.
 Richard Stein’s observant direction lets Neil LaBute’s play speak for itself rather than lapse into polemic, and Stacy Solodkin, Michael Eric Strickland, Robyn Cohen and Jay Boyer skillfully play a group of differing personalities sensitive to the shifting currents that make up the conversational tone of anxious young people.

 As the play begins, Evelyn steps over the velvet rope to spray-paint a male Fornicelli nude — a protest gesture — when she’s interrupted by Adam, a plainclothes museum security guard.

 She’s a feisty, argumentative activist who can get under your skin like a blood blister; he’s diffident, cerebral, a bit dorky with his plastic eyeglasses, worn corduroy jacket and bent-back old man walk.

 Both are students at a small-town California college.
 She majors in art, he in English lit.
 At first, it appears a case of the attraction of opposites.

 She’s working on an unspecified “installation thingie” for her graduate thesis and has all the smart art-world jargon about truth as a matter of perception and how different people can think different things about a work of art and all of them can be right.

 To her, he’s a bit of a square.
 Where she sees “creative conceptualism” and courage in a colleague’s performance art, he’s repelled by the sight of a woman painting her father’s portrait with one of her bloody tampons.